josegonzalez/minui-artwork-scraper-pak/README.md

 # minui-artwork-scraper.pak

-A MinUI app that scrapes artwork for your MinUI or NextUI device.
+A MinUI app that scrapes artwork from the [Libretro Thumbnails Server](https://thumbnails.libretro.com/) for your MinUI or NextUI device.

 ## Requirements